realSunyz/SunyzNET/src/docs/algorithm/import.md

 # Received Routes

-This page describes how AS150289 learns routes from Upstreams, Downstreams, Internet Exchanges, and Peers.
+This page describes how AS150289 learns routes from Upstream, Downstream, Internet Exchange, and Peer.

 ## General Filters